pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-objects.md

 ### extern

-- `extern`: To obtain a declaration that is **not** also a definition, we add the `extern` keyword and must not provide an explicit initializer.
+1. To obtain a declaration that is **not** also a definition, we add the `extern` keyword and must not provide an explicit initializer.
   - inside a function
-  - It is an error to provide an initializer on an `extern`
+    - it is an error to provide an initializer on an `extern`
   - outside a function
     - we can initialize an `extern`, however, this overrides the `extern`.
 The `extern` becomes a definition in this case.
+2. To prevent unnecessary template instantiations (see "Explicit Instantiation")

 ## Static typing